top of page

 Table of Contents

-(1) The Standard Approach to Basivertebral Nerve Ablation
+(1) The Standard Approach to Basivertebral Nerve Ablation Procedures

-(2) Overcoming Anatomical Challenges in Basivertebral Nerve Ablation
+(2) Overcoming Anatomical Challenges in Basivertebral Nerve Ablation Procedures

-The Standard Approach to Basivertebral Nerve Ablation
+The Standard Approach to Basivertebral Nerve Ablation Procedures

 Performing the basivertebral nerve ablation procedure is similar to vertebral augmentation.
 Dr. Olivier Clerk-Lamalice emphasizes the importance of the transpedicular approach, using an 8-gauge bevel or diamond-tip needle.
-Unlike traditional vertebral augmentation, where the needle is aimed towards the superior or inferior endplates, for BVNA, it's pivotal to center the needle within the vertebral body.
+Unlike traditional vertebral augmentation, where the needle is aimed towards the superior or inferior endplates, for the BVNA procedure, it's pivotal to center the needle within the vertebral body.
 This precision ensures the safety and efficacy of the ablation procedure.
 It is important to note that treating a single disc requires addressing two nerves - both above and below the vertebral segment, underscoring that no basivertebral nerve ablation is limited to a single level.

 [Dr. Jacob Fleming]